McGill University

 Related Articles

-Stay informed with the following articles about McGill University or higher education in Canada.
+Stay informed with the following articles related to the university or higher education in Canada.

 Tertiary education in Canada is not free, especially for international students, but it is affordable compared to the United States, United Kingdom, New Zealand, and Australia.
 The average undergraduate foreign student pays C$11,903 annually.
 [Read More]